tejaswini972/MCW-Enterprise-ready-cloud/Hands-on lab/HOL step-by-step - Enterprise-ready cloud.md

 1. Log in to the Azure Portal.

-2. Launch the Azure Cloud Shell and select PowerShell.
+2. Launch the Azure Cloud Shell and select PowerShell if prompted.
 If prompted to create storage, select the **Create storage** button.

     ![Azure portal screenshot showing the button to launch the Azure Cloud Shell.](images/Hands-onlabstep-by-step-Enterprise-readycloudimages/media/image93.png "Azure Cloud Shell launch button")